Parametrically driven-dissipative three-level Dicke model

 \section{Abstract}

 We investigate the three-level Dicke model, which describes a fundamental class of light-matter systems.
 We determine the phase diagram in the presence of dissipation, which we assume to derive from photon loss.
-Utilizing both analytical and numerical methods we characterize incommensurate time crystalline states in this phase diagram, as well as light-induced and light-enhanced superradiant states.
-As a primary application, we demonstrate that a shaken atom-cavity system is naturally approximated via a parametrically driven open three-level Dicke model.
+Utilizing both analytical and numerical methods we characterize {the incommensurate time crystalline, light-induced, and light-enhanced superradiant states in the phase diagram for the parametrically driven system}.
+As a primary application, we demonstrate that a shaken atom-cavity system is naturally approximated via a parametrically driven-dissipative three-level Dicke model.